-A Critical Forensic Look At Radiant Logistics Strategy, Management, And Financial Accounting Strain Suggests 30% - 50% Downside Risk
+A Critical Forensic Look At Radiant Logistics Strategy, Management, And Financial Accounting Strain Suggests 30-50% Downside Risk

 - Expense Recognition: 1) Claims expenses from Q1'14 were shifted to and recognized in Q4'14, 2) Depreciation associated with the capital equipment mentioned above was depreciated over its useful life, rather than matching it to the life of the contract

-- From 2000 - 2004, Mr. Cohen served as senior vice president, general counsel and secretary of Stonepath Group.
-Mr. Cohen's tenure at Stonepath overlapped with Bohn Crain's, during the period of financial misstatements and failure of Stonepath
+- From 2000 to 2004, Mr. Cohen served as senior vice president, general counsel, and secretary of Stonepath Group.
+Mr. Cohen's tenure at Stonepath overlapped with Bohn Crain's during the period of financial misstatements and failure of Stonepath

-- Mr. Cohen joined Radiant in Oct.
-2005.
-He took no salary as part-time counsel, but received payments to his firm SCM Capital Advisers for legal and consulting services.
+- Mr. Cohen joined Radiant in October 2005.
+He took no salary as part-time counsel but received payments to his firm SCM Capital Advisers for legal and consulting services.
 He also owned 2.5m shares or 7.4% of Radiant according to early 10-K company filings

-- Cohen started exiting his shares in July 2015 through a secondary issuance and as of the last proxy filed 10/6/15 has fully exited.
+- Cohen started exiting his shares in July 2015 through a secondary issuance and, as of the last proxy filed 10/6/15, has fully exited.
 The sale of the shares came notably after Radiant's highly promoted Wheels acquisition early in the year

-- Mr. Cohen is now partner at Fox Rothschild, and is the co-chair of the firm's Public Companies Practice.
-Radiant used Fox Rothschild as its M&A legal advisor for the Wheels transaction, and as its securities lawyer in the transaction Cohen sold shares
+- Mr. Cohen is now partner at Fox Rothschild and is the co-chair of the firm's Public Companies Practice.
+Radiant used Fox Rothschild as its M&A legal advisor for the Wheels transaction and as its securities lawyer in the transaction Cohen sold shares

-Signs of a Suspect Accounting and a Non-Economic Model Coming Under Pressure
+Signs Of A Suspect Accounting And A Non-Economic Model Coming Under Pressure

-- Radiant bears striking resemblance to Echo Global Logistics, a company we were early to identify as a short.
+- Radiant bears striking resemblance to Echo Global Logistics, a company we were early to identify as a short

-- In our opinion, Radiant is a significantly worse investment opportunity and weaker company.
+- In our opinion, Radiant is a significantly worse investment opportunity and weaker company

 - Radiant's effectiveness as a roll-up strategy can be compared with Echo's.
-In the chart below, we illustrate the cumulative sales and operating cash flow for each company.
+In the chart below, we illustrate the cumulative sales and operating cash flow for each company

-- We find clear evidence to suggest that Radiant is an inferior roll-up with significantly lower cash flow margins.
+- We find clear evidence to suggest that Radiant is an inferior roll-up with significantly lower cash flow margins

 - There are glaring signs of financial issues with Radiant's financial statements that must be critically evaluated

 - Spruce Point believes that evaluating a company's long-term accounts receivables vs. sales growth is a reliable indicator to identify potential financial misstatement.
-Both financial metrics should track each other closely.
+Both financial metrics should track each other closely

-- ECHO and RLGT were founded in 2005 as asset-light logistics roll-up stories, and make for excellent comparisons.
-It's evident from the charts below that Radiant's financials have deviated meaningfully over time, and very significantly post 2015.
+- ECHO and RLGT were founded in 2005 as asset-light logistics roll-up stories and make for excellent comparisons.
+It's evident from the charts below that Radiant's financials have deviated meaningfully over time and very significantly post-2015.

 - The SEC weighed in years ago about Radiant's revenue and expense recognition and warned that it was Non-GAAP.
 The comment letter should be read carefully